The Romantic Setting

 The separation of Catherine and Heathcliff reminds me of that period in grade school when we are placed in cohorts; we begin to form new relationships based on maturity, interests and intellect.

 When the Lintons’ bulldog seizes Catherine, she is pulled into an entirely new social class.
 Literally.
 She returns to Heathcliff as someone he does not recognize: no longer a mirror of himself.
-Sixteen-year-old Catherine now covets stable marriage and status; Heathcliff wants only to ramble, wild and free.
+Fifteen-year-old Catherine now covets stable marriage and status; Heathcliff wants only to ramble, wild and free.

 In Chapter I, Heathcliff is an adult.
 Brontë provides just enough information to tempt us into reading further.
 Heathcliff is single; a surly landowner of considerable wealth.
 Brontë will show us how he gained his status and his wealth and we will be appalled.

-What to Expect in 2025…
+What to Expect…

 Honesty.
-I ran screaming from Instagram because I do not fit in…
+I do not fit in.

 I love Wuthering Heights.
 Emily Jane Brontë crafted a beautiful novel.
 Flawed human beings, living in a remote part of northern England (the West Yorkshire moors) are its cast of characters, and every individual is complex.